 The Sheraton Guildford is pleased to offer our invited guests 20% off of the best available on-line rate.
 Please use this link: http://www.sheratonguildford.com/set-cat-20\

-The BC Continuing Care Collaborative was made possible in part through the generous support of our knowledge partner McKesson Canada.
+The BC Continuing Care Collaborative is made possible in partnership with the Ministry of Health and our sponsors McKesson Canada and Arjohuntleigh.